Famdirksen/laravel-request-logger/README.md

 ## Usage

+Note: this package could have a lot of impact on your database size/performance based on the amount of requests your application receives.

 This packages uses a middleware to log requests to the (at this moment the only support driver) database.

 ### Installation